Choosing the Right Ceramic Window Tint Percentage for Texas Heat

 A black and white drawing of three lines on a white background.

-If you’ve ever sat in traffic on I-35 or parked under the sun in a Houston lot, you know that Texas heat doesn’t play around.
+If you’ve ever sat in traffic on I-35 or parked under the sun in an Austin lot, you know that Texas heat doesn’t play around.
 With long summers, high UV levels, and intense glare nearly year-round, having the right window tint isn’t just about looks—it’s about staying cool, protecting your interior, and making your car more comfortable to drive.
 At Blue Ocean Auto Spa, we’ve seen firsthand how the right ceramic window tint transforms the driving experience.
 Personally?
 After sweating through my first summer in Austin with no tint, I swore I’d never make that mistake again.

 What Does “Window Tint Percentage” Actually Mean?